Frequently Asked Questions

 How does topic selection work?

 The topic selection process involves the MinneHack staff and MinneHack sponsors.
-The chosen topic will remain secret until it is announced during the keynote speech (6PM on February 2nd).
+The chosen topics will remain secret until it is announced during the keynote speech.

 How does team formation work?